airbytehq/airbyte/docs/connector-development/config-based/request-options.md

 # Request Options

-There are a few ways request parameters, headers, and body can be set on ongoing HTTP requests.
+There are a few ways to set request parameters, headers, and body on ongoing HTTP requests.

 ## Request Options Provider